-The Mexicali wetland cleans 70 liters of water per second,

-benefiting 28,000 inhabitants
+The Mexicali wetland cleans 70 liters of water per second. benefiting 28,000 inhabitants bottles that Arca Continental introduces into the market are recovered

-The purification truck travels through vulnerable areas in Nuevo León, supplying up to 80,000 liters of water daily the potential to provide over one and a half million liters of water to various communities in Argentina, Ecuador, and Peru.
+The purification truck travels through vulnerable areas in Nuevo León, supplying up to 80,000 liters of water daily

-In South America, through the Safe Water program, more than 300 filters and storage solutions were installed with
+In South America, through the Safe Water program, more than 300 filters and storage solutions were installed with the potential to provide over one and a half million liters of water to various communities in Argentina, Ecuador, and Peru.